doctorandrewbrown/flask-resource-keeper/README.md

 |User action |
 |--------|
-| As a site user, I would like to create a new resource category
+| As a site user, I would like to create a new category
 | As a site user, I would like to create a new resource within a category
 | As a site user, I would like to view existing categories
 | As a site user, I would like to view stored resources by category with a short note describing the resource.
 | As a site user, I would like to be able to access a resource (ie go to that url).
-| As a site user, I would like to be able to edit a resource.
+| As a site user, I would like to be able to edit a resource details.
 | As a site user, I would like to be able to edit a category name
 | As a site user, I would like to be able to move a resource to a different category
 | As a site user, I would like to be able to delete a resource
 | As a site user, I would like to be able to delete a category
 | As a site user, I would like to have custom error pages (http error codes 500 and 404) displayed where appropriate
-| As a site user, I would like to be able to easily return to home page via main navigation (ie Brand and Home links).
+| As a site user, I would like to be able to easily return to home page via main navigation.
 | As a site user, I would like immediate visual feedback when creating a new category
 | As a site user, I would like immediate visual feedback when creating a new resource
-| As a sitse user, I would like immediate visual feedback when deleting a category
+| As a site user, I would like immediate visual feedback when deleting a category
 | As a site user, I would like immediate visual feedback when deleting a resource
 | As a site user, I would like immediate visual feedback when updating a category
 | As a site user, I would like immediate visual feedback when updating resource details
 ||
 ## Features
-- The features included were intended to test the user stories detailed above.
+- The features included were intended to realize the user stories detailed above.
 ### Home Page View
 - General view shown below shows main navigation (which is included on all pages)and the button to go to the "add category" view.
 Also shown are cards showing existing resource categories in the database.
 - ![screenshot](documentation/images/features-homepage.png)